Svalbard Classic 2022

 Travelers must be prepared for any type of weather, including extreme conditions that may involve high winds, rain and snow.
 While seas are generally calm on this expedition, it’s possible that we could encounter rough conditions which may cause issues for travelers prone to motion sickness.
 Please consult your physician about medications that control motion sickness.
 Inquire specifically about the Transderm Scop patch, which we have found to be extremely effective without causing drowsiness.
 Discuss this with your doctor first because it should not be prescribed if you have been treated for glaucoma.
 There may be newer medications available as well, so please consult your physician.

 On some of our Svalbard Expeditions (only late spring), we offer the chance to spend a full day traveling on snow mobile or mushing a team of sled dogs.
 Dog sledding is very active and good physical health is a requirement.
 You will be responsible to control your team of dogs after receiving basic training on dog mushing.
 Travelers with severe back problems should avoid this activity as mushing can be bumpy and requires upper body strength to control the sled.
 Please discuss this activity with your Expedition Leader if you have any doubts or questions.

 “I want to show you the extraordinary animals that call our oceans home…” – Nadia Aly

 Nadia Aly is a wildlife photographer who specializes in underwater photography.
-She holds a Masters in Digital Media from the Centre for Digital Media in Vancouver BC and has had her work featured on National Geographic, Sony World Photo, Underwater Photographer of the Year and Nature’s Best Photography.
+She holds a master’s degree in digital media from the Centre for Digital Media in Vancouver, British Columbia and has had her work featured on National Geographic, Sony World Photo, Underwater Photographer of the Year and Nature’s Best Photography.